 How To Get Absolute Value in Google Sheets

-One mathematical concept that many people have difficulty in understanding is the notion of “absolute value”.
-Fortunately, an absolute value is actually a pretty simple concept.
-Absolute value is the distance between the number and zero.
-Since distance can’t be negative, absolute value is always a positive number – so the absolute value of 5 is 5 and the absolute value of -5 is also 5.
-That is, as a practical matter, “absolute value” means removing the negative sign in front of the number.
+Absolute value is the distance between a number and zero.
+Since distance can’t be negative, an absolute value is always a positive number, so as an example, the absolute value of 5 is 5 and the absolute value of -5 is also 5.

-What if you want to use absolute values in your Google Sheets spreadsheets?
-Well, then you’re in luck because there are actually three simple ways to accomplish this task.
-In this article, I will give you a brief tutorial on all three methods of obtaining absolute value in Google Sheets.
+Fortunately, there are three simple ways to accomplish this task.
+In this article, I will walk you through three methods you can use to get absolute value in Google Sheets.

 ABS is a function in Google Sheets that returns the absolute value of a number.